 How can AI be used to improve code quality?

-Last month Christophe, our CRO, joined Yann Gourvennec, CEO and Founder of Visionary Marketing, on his podcast to discuss how artificial intelligence can be used to improve code quality.
+Last month, Christophe joined Yann Gourvennec, CEO and Founder of Visionary Marketing, on his podcast to discuss how artificial intelligence can be used to improve code quality.

 You can find the original, published in French, here.